 A beginning and basic course dealing with the classification, morphology, physiology, exology, behavior and economic importance of insects.
 Prerequisites: One of the following courses: BIOL 203, BIOL 215, BIOL 230, BIOL 241, or BIOL 242.
-Credits: 4(3-3) Offered when demand is sufficient
+Credits: 4(3-3) Offered every fall